 Please note: Writing tutors only work with ELA (ESL) students who are currently enrolled in levels 5 and 6.
 We cannot work with students who are enrolled in classes at levels 1-4.

 Our tutors will help you only *after* you have already received comments back from your instructor, just the same as in our in-person writing center.
-The best options for you to receive help this quarter are live chatting with a writing tutor using Ask a Tutor: Live OR working with a Grammar Corner instructor.
+The best options for you to receive help this quarter are either to come to our in-person tutoring hours, or to go online and live chat with a writing tutor using Ask a Tutor: Live OR work with a Grammar Corner instructor.

 We do not recommend eTutoring for students in ELA levels 5 and 6.